 © 2020 Greenspace Designs Ltd All rights reserved

 Our most popular product is a 1.2m wide wooden boardwalk comprising of 3m straight or curved modular sections.
-The design can incorporate platforms, passing places and handrails as required.
+The design can incorporate pond dipping or viewing platforms, passing places and handrails as required.
 We can use English hardwood but most commonly use European Larch for the construction of our raised boardwalks, sourced from sustainable forests in southern England.
 The natural brown colouration of the European larch is perfect for helping a boardwalk to blend into its surroundings increasing the sense of natural flow across the landscape.
 The timber is suitably treated to provide a durable structure compliant with EN 599 expectations, as long as maintenance guidelines are followed.

 Boardwalk construction involves a succession of pairs of timber piles spaced 1.5m apart, giving a large space beneath the boardwalk for the free flow of flood waters.
 Timber beams are bolted using galvanised steel coach screws and concealed steel plates are fitted beneath the boardwalk where reinforcement is necessary for bridges and platforms.

 We use deep pile-driving equipment and laser levels to construct a robust sub-structure to support the boardwalk.
 Our unique design covers the treated pile ends with the beams so minimising water penetration into the pile ends (the cause of rot in many boardwalks).
 Our design does not rely on the shear strength of bolts or timber slots, which can be a mistake made by many traditional boardwalk installations.
-Instead we allow gravity to assist in the strength and durability of our design by laying the beam on square cut pile ends and laying the bearers across the bearing surface of the beams.
+Instead we allow gravity to assist in the strength and durability of our design by laying the beam on square cut pile ends and laying the bearers across the bearing surface of the wooden beams.

 We increase surface area contact with our ground brace, so offering several layers of rigidity while maintaining our modular construction system allowing individual elements to be replaced in future years in the event of a failure caused by a tree fall or similar incident.
 We bridge any existing land drains and, where an extended timber span is required, we will strengthen our timber bearers with galvanised steel plates hidden in the substructure of our boardwalk.